percona/pmm/docs/details/dashboards/dashboard-postgresql-instances-overview.md

 Operations with Blocks
 :   The time spent reading and writing data file blocks by back ends, in milliseconds.

-!!! alert alert-info "Note"

-    Capturing read and write time statistics is possible only if `track_io_timing` setting is enabled.
+> Capturing read and write time statistics is possible only if `track_io_timing` setting is enabled.
 This can be done either in configuration file or with the following query executed on the running system:

 ```sql
 ALTER SYSTEM SET track_io_timing=ON;